tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 ..
 The dimensional analog model is the most sophisticated analog signal representation in INET.
 It can model arbitrary signal shapes in frequency and time.
 It can also model interference more realistically than the scalar model. /It can model interference even between different technologies (cross-technology interference).
 It can simulate partially overlapping signals in frequency and time.
 The spectrums can also be visualized with spectrum figures and spectrograms and power density map...

-The dimensional analog model represents signal power as a multi-dimensional function of time and frequency.
+.. **V1** The dimensional analog model represents signal power as a multi-dimensional function of time and frequency.
 It can model arbitrary signal shapes in frequency and time, simulate interference of signals with partially overlapping spectrums, and also simulate interference of different wireless technologies (cross-technology interference).
 It is the most accurate analog signal representation, but its performance is similar to the scalar model/but it also requires the most computing power.
 The signal spectrums of the dimensional analog model can also be visualized with spectrum figures, spectrograms and power density maps (see TODO).

-The dimensional analog model represents signal power as a multi-dimensional function of time and frequency.
+.. **V2** The dimensional analog model represents signal power as a multi-dimensional function of time and frequency.
 It can model arbitrary signal shapes in frequency and time.
 It can be used to simulate complex signal interactions, i.e. multiple arbitrary signal shapes in frequency and time can overlap to any degree in frequency and time.

 The dimensional analog model represents signal power as a multi-dimensional function of time and frequency.
+It can:

+- Model arbitrary signal shapes in frequency and time
+- Simulate complex signal interactions, i.e. multiple arbitrary signal shapes in frequency and time can overlap to any degree in frequency and time
+- Simulate interference of different wireless technologies (cross-technology interference)

+It is the most accurate analog signal representation, but its performance is comparable to that of the scalar model.
+The signal spectrums of the dimensional analog model can also be visualized with spectrum figures, spectrograms and power density maps (see TODO).

+.. **V4** The dimensional analog model represents signal power as a multi-dimensional function of time and frequency.
 It can model arbitrary signal shapes in frequency and time, simulate interference of signals with partially overlapping spectrums, and also simulate interference of different wireless technologies (cross-technology interference).
 It is the most accurate analog signal representation, as more complex signal interactions can be simulated. but its performance is similar to the scalar model/but it also requires the most computing power.
 The signal spectrums of the dimensional analog model can also be visualized with spectrum figures, spectrograms and power density maps (see TODO).

-**TODO** its more accurate because arbitrary interference can be simulated, i.e. multiple arbitrary signals shapes can overlap to various degrees/any degree in frequency and time. -> thus more complex signal interactions
+.. **TODO** its more accurate because arbitrary interference can be simulated, i.e. multiple arbitrary signals shapes can overlap to various degrees/any degree in frequency and time. -> thus more complex signal interactions

 .. the drawback is performance, everything else is a benefit...accuracy